jcelaya775/WorkPlaceDB/hw2.txt

     WHERE not EXISTS
         (SELECT city
             FROM unit u
-            WHERE u.city like "A%"
+            WHERE city like "A%"
          EXCEPT
-            SELECT u.city
+            SELECT city
                 FROM unit u
                 WHERE u.unitname = e.unitname);

 -- Problem 7)
-SELECT unitname
+SELECT unitname, count(*)
     FROM works
     GROUP BY unitname
     HAVING count(*) < 5;